Reporting Fraud to the Programme

 - The Audit Authority has a responsibility to act in accordance within professional standards in assessing the risk of fraud and the adequacy of the control framework in place.

-The MA has procedures in place for reporting fraud, both internally and to the European Anti-Fraud Office Reporting to the European Anti-Fraud Office will be done in collaboration with the Programmes National Authorities, the Department for Communites and Local Government (DCLG) in the UK and the Prefecture de Normandie, Secrétariat Général pour les Affaires Régionales (SGAR) in France.
+The MA has procedures in place for reporting fraud, both internally and to the European Anti-Fraud Office Reporting to the European Anti-Fraud Office will be done in collaboration with the Programmes National Authorities, the Ministry of Housing, Communites and Local Government (MHCLG) in the UK and the Prefecture de Normandie, Secrétariat Général pour les Affaires Régionales (SGAR) in France.

-All reports will be dealt with in the strictest of confidence and in accordance with the Data Protection Act 1998, the Public Interest Disclosure Act 1998, and the Loi Sapin 2 du 9 Décembre 2016 (whichever is applicable to the report).
+All reports will be dealt with in the strictest of confidence and in accordance with EU Data Protection Directive 2016/680 (Law Enforcement Directive).
+The Directive complements the General Data Protection Regulation (GDPR) 2018 in the UK and La loi sur les protection des données personnelles 23 June 2018.
+Also, the Loi Sapin 2 du 9 Décembre 2016 in France and the Public Interest Disclosure Act 1998 in the UK, (whichever is applicable to the report).
 Staff reporting irregularities or suspected frauds are protected from reprisals.

 The MA has put in place proportionate anti-fraud measures based on a thorough fraud risk assessment.
 In particular, it uses IT tools to detect risky operations (such as ARACHNE) and ensures that staff is aware of fraud risks and receives anti-fraud training.
 The MA carries out a vigorous and prompt review into all cases of suspected and actual fraud which have occurred with a view to improve the internal management and control system where necessary.